Fazail333/Booths_Multiplier/README.md

 ## Implementation with Verilator

-Upon successful execution of the `make verilator` command, the terminal log output for the 16-bit multiplier, implementing signed and unsigned multiplication using Booth's Algorithm, is presented below:
+Upon successful execution of the `make verilator` command, the terminal log output for the 16-bit multiplier, implementing signed and multiplication using Booth's Algorithm, is presented below:

  ![Verilator](./docs/Verilator.png)